Founder Rachael Finnerty (PhD), brings together her skills and experience

 "When people hear 'Music Therapy Academy,' they often assume music performance is my background.
 It's not.

 My journey started with a BA in Psychology and a genuine desire to help people understand the brain and human connection.
 Through exploration and discovery, I found music therapy—a profession that beautifully melds psychology, neuroscience, and music.
-I completed my Master's degree (2001) at Anglia Ruskin University in Cambridge, England and returned to Canada with a clear mission: to bring awareness to this profession and integrate it into mainstream healthcare.
+I completed my Master's degree (2001) at Anglia Ruskin University in Cambridge, England and returned to Canada with a clear mission: to bring further awareness and integration of music therapy to mainstream healthcare.

 What I've learned through this journey is simple but powerful: Despite diagnoses of dementia, Parkinson's disease, autism spectrum disorder, post-stroke conditions, or mental illness, people's healthy responses to music are easily observable.
 Music is universal—it doesn't require musical training to be transformative.